shelkemayur2002/new/README.md

 ### **🐞Bug-id : P2-BG-2**

 **Description:**
-1. After recording a sale, the entry appears in Sales History.
+1. After recording a sale successfully, the entry appears correctly in Sales History.
-2. Clicking the sale shows “Sales record not found”.
+2. When clicking any sales entry, the Sales Detail page opens but shows “Sales record not found”.

-**Expected Result:** Sales details should load correctly.
+3. The system fails to load the sale description even though the sale history card displays the sale information.

+**Expected Result:** Clicking a sale entry should open its detailed Sales Record page with full information.
-**Actual Result:** Sales Detail page shows “record not found”.
+**Actual Result:** Detail page shows “Sales record not found” even for valid records.

 **Category:** Functional